vanesavi/Project2-OS/devlog.md

 wrapped that check in the lock too just to be safe

 **april 12 11:50 am**
-noticed that some of the print statements were showing up on the same line. it made the output super messy and hard to follow
+noticed that some of the print statements were showing up on the same line. it made the output super messy and hard to follow. now kinda thinking it wouldve been easier if i had done c++, but i get very confused using c++. but maybe threads are a bit easier to manage there.

 **april 12 12:00 pm**
-added a print lock and made a safePrint function to fix that. now every print statement is locked so each line comes out clean and readable
+added a print lock and made a safePrint function to fix that previous issue. now every print statement is locked so each line comes out clean and readable

 **april 12 12:20 pm**
 had a small issue with customerCount. python kept saying it was a local variable even though i defined it at the top.